mruwnik/invoices/README.md

 ## Config file

-The config file should be a EDN file containing a list of invoices.
-Each invoice can have the following keys:
+The config file should be a EDN file containing a list of invoices, seller info, optional font info and optional worklogs info, e.g.:

- * :seller      - the seller's (i.e. the entity to be paid) information.
-This is required
- * :buyer       - the buyer's (i.e. the entity that will pay) information.
-This is required
- * :items       - a list of items to be paid for
- * :credentials - (optional) JIRA and Tempo access credentials.
-These are needed if the price depends on tracked time
+    {:seller {(...)}
+     :invoices [(...)]
+     :font-path "/path/to/font"
+     :worklogs [(...)]}

- * :font-path   - (optional) the path to a font file, e.g. "/usr/share/fonts/truetype/freefont/FreeSans.ttf"
+`:font-path` should be the path to a font file, e.g. "/usr/share/fonts/truetype/freefont/FreeSans.ttf" See `resources/config.edn` for an example configuration.
- * :callbacks   - (optional) a list of commands to be called with the resulting pdf file

-See `resources/config.edn` for an example configuration.

  ### Seller